kleinfreund/reverse-iterable-set/README.md

 Returns an iterator containing the `[value, value]` pairs for each value in the `ReverseIterableSet` object in insertion order.

-An iterator containing the same pairs in reverse-insertion order can be obtained with `entries().reverse()`.
+An iterator containing the same pairs in reverse-insertion order can be obtained with `entries().reverseIterator()`.

 #### Syntax